-Looking for a queer fitness class to help hit your New Year’s resolutions?
+Looking for a queer fitness class in London?

-We caught up with Rich Allsop, founder of Spinder, to see whether a queer spin class is what we need to smash our New Year’s fitness resolutions.
+We caught up with Rich Allsop, founder of Spinder, to see whether a queer spin class is what we need to help stay motivated in this new-normal.

 What was your initial inspiration for starting a spin group for queer guys?